7 principles of Fuelling like an athlete

-So I’ve made a short list of some nutrition guidelines to follow, if you want the foods you consume to support your training, and not leave you feeling flat and defeated.
+So here’s a short list of some really simple nutrition guidelines to follow, if you want the foods you consume to support your training, and not leave you feeling flat and defeated.

 2. Protein at every main meal